katesnelson/RuralityIndex/content/post/_index.md

   image: ""
 date: 2021-08-05T03:10:20.596Z
 ---
 Michael Madin is joining our group as a research assistant in August 2021.
 Michael has an M.A. in Geography from the University of Denver where he worked on the sustainability of small-holder farming in Ghana.
-Michael will also join the KSU NRT training program.
+Michael was also accepted as a  trainee in the [KSU NRT](http://nrt.research.ksu.edu/) 2021 cohort.